 Michael is the recipient of a Natural Sciences and Engineering Research Council (of Canada) Postgraduate Scholarship.
-He is a voting member of the Canadian Delegation to ISO/IEC JTC 1/SC 29 (i.e., Coding of Audio, Picture, Multimedia and Hypermedia Information), and has been an active participant in the JPEG-2000 standardization effort, serving as co-editor of the JPEG-2000 Part-5 standard and principal author of one of the first JPEG-2000 implementations (i.e., JasPer).
-His research interests include multimedia signal processing, image compression, multiresolution signal/geometry processing (e.g., filter banks, wavelets, and subdivision surfaces), and computational geometry.
+He has served as a voting member of the Canadian Delegation to ISO/IEC JTC 1/SC 29 (i.e., Coding of Audio, Picture, Multimedia and Hypermedia Information), and been an active participant in the JPEG-2000 standardization effort, serving as co-editor of the JPEG-2000 Part-5 standard and principal author of one of the first JPEG-2000 implementations (i.e., JasPer).
+His research interests include signal processing, image/video/audio processing and coding, multiresolution signal processing (e.g., filter banks and wavelets). geometry processing, and data compression.